lpsinger/userguide/capabilities.rst

 Different Observatories
 -----------------------

-* While aLIGO and AdV will follow the same schedule, they might be joined by KAGRA (link?).
-It will be fully operational by early
+* While aLIGO and AdV will follow the same schedule, they might be joined by KAGRA in 2019 (link?).
-  2019 and will become part of the global network with full data sharing once its sensitivities are commensurate to that of LIGO and Virgo.

 Prospects for observation and localization sensitivity:
 -------------------------------------------------------